KSAH-42/RabbitOM/README.md

 # About the connection class

 The RtspClient used the RtspConnection.
-This class gives a full access rtsp protocols messaging layer.
+This class gives a full access rtsp protocols messaging layer but it will be remove by something better, just go at the end of this page.

 ~~~~C#